bosborne/Bio-DB-Das-BioSQL/README.md

 Bio-DB-Das-BioSQL-0.04
 ======================

+These modules provide a DasI API to BioSQL (see http://biosql.org).
+With this package you can use BioSQL as a backend database for JBrowse (see http://jbrowse.org).

-This supercedes the version 3 in CPAN, which is missing a number of useful methods.
+This supercedes version 3 in CPAN, which is missing a number of useful methods.